jetnew/academicpages/_posts/2020-12-01-variational-inference.md

 ---
-title: 'Variational Inference: An Introduction'
+title: 'A Note on Variational Inference'
 date: 2020-12-01
 excerpt: 'Variational inference is a technique for approximating intractable probability distributions by optimization.'
 permalink: /posts/2020/12/variational-inference/